Staff

 Her research interests include criminal justice policy, risk assessment, and improving the measurement of performance metrics and outcomes in criminal justice.
 Dr. Harbinson has been invited to speak on evidence-based practices, applied criminal justice research, and cybercrime.
 She has published research on parole, corrections, risk assessment, white-collar crime, and cybercrime in journals such as Criminal Justice and Behavior, Journal of Crime and Justice, Criminal Justice Studies, and European Journal of Probation.

-Aerielle Reynolds, MSCJA, Research Analyst
+Aerielle Reynolds, PhD, Research Analyst

-Aerielle Reynolds is a PhD candidate in criminal justice at Capella University, and has received her MS in criminal justice administration and her BS in criminology and criminal justice from Chaminade University of Honolulu.
-Her research experience includes her time as a research fellow at Yale University’s Summer Undergraduate Research Fellowship and at Purdue University’s Summer Research Opportunities Program.
+Dr. Aerielle Reynolds is a criminologist.
+She has a PhD in criminal justice with a concentration in criminology from Capella University.
+Her dissertation focused on pretrial detention, monetary bail, and plea bargaining among Hawai`i’s pretrial population.
+She has also received her MS in criminal justice administration and her BS in criminology and criminal justice from Chaminade University of Honolulu.
+Prior to joining CJRI she was a research fellow at Yale University’s Summer Undergraduate Research Fellowship and at Purdue University’s Summer Research Opportunities Program.

 Samuel Choi, PhD, Research Analyst